-SebastianVettel is a German Formula 1 driver, and as a four time back-to-back World Champion, he is one of the most successful drivers of Formula 1 history.
+SebastianVettel is a German Formula 1 driver, and as a four time back-to-back World Champion, he is one of the most successful drivers in Formula 1 history.

 He won all four titles driving for Red Bull Racing between 2010 and 2013.
 In 2015, Vettel joined Scuderia Ferrari and currently drives for the Italian team.